Filtering the rejection set while preserving false discovery rate control: Other extensions of Focused BH

+We remark that other estimates $\widehat m_0$ are possible; see \cite{BR07}.
+We leave the theoretical investigation of using these estimates with Focused BH for future work.

-\paragraph{Focused Reshaped BH.}
+\subsection{Focused Reshaped BH}

 BH is known to control the FDR under independence and positive dependence, but for a theoretical guarantee of FDR control under arbitrary dependence, an extra correction is required \cite{BY01}.
-This kind of correction can be formulated generally via a \textit{reshaping function} \cite{BR08, RetJ17}. \begin{definition} $\beta: \br^+ \rightarrow \br^+$ is a reshaping function if there exists a probability measure $\nu$ on $\br^+$ such that
+This kind of correction can be formulated generally via the shape function \cite{BR08}